elicer/gs-consuming-rest-android/README.md

 Invoking REST services with the RestTemplate
 --------------------------------------------

-Spring provides a convenient template class called the `RestTemplate`.
-The `RestTemplate` makes interacting with most RESTful services a one-liner incantation.
-In the example below, we establish a few variables and then make a request of the Twitter search service.
+Spring provides a convenient template class called `RestTemplate`. `RestTemplate` makes interacting with most RESTful services a simple process.
+In the example below, we establish a few variables and then make a request of our simple REST service.
 As mentioned earlier, we will use Jackson to marshal the JSON response data into our representation classes.

 `src/main/java/org/hello/HelloActivity.java`
 ```java